brikou/en-docs.behat.org/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

         }
     }

-Issuing the test command ``php app/console behat -e=test @AcmeDemoBundle`` will result in every single scenario failing.
+Issuing the test command ``php app/console behat -e test @AcmeDemoBundle`` will result in every single scenario failing.
 This is ok for now, because we didn't set up anything!

 Creating the model
 ~~~~~~~~~~~~~~~~~~